 Updates of these entries are the responsibility of CAJaD.
 Updates of these entries are the responsibility of NNDC.
+Updates of these entries are the responsibility of JCPRG.

 EXFOR Records

 EXFOR Exchange files consist of 80 character ASCII records.
 The format of columns 1-66 varies according to the record type as outlined in the following chapters.
 Columns 67-79 is used to uniquely identify a record within the file.
 The records on the file are in ascending order according to the record identification.
 Column 80 is reserved for an alteration flag.